pierrepita/atyimo/README.md

 # Atyimo - Record Linkage Application for Heterogeneous Platforms

 # Requirements:
-Java 8+
-Spark 2.1.x
-gcc
+Java 8+, Spark 2.1.x, gcc

 # Setup steps:
 1. Edit the config.py file
+2. edit the line "export PATH=$PATH:/path/to/spark/bin" using the location of Apache Spark's installation
-2. Use the 'run_all.sh' script to execute the atyimo.
+3. Use the 'run_all.sh' script to execute the atyimo.

 Authors